telophase/bulma-horizontal-card/hugo/content/customize.md

 `bulma-horizontal-card` should now be built into your SASS and any compiled CSS from it.

 ## Edit SASS from NPM
 Depedening on your `NODE_ENV` settings, development dependencies for `bulma-horizontal-card` may not have been installed.
 Run the following code to install them explicitly.
-This will install Bulma, [Dart SASS](https://www.npmjs.com/package/sass), and CSS-Minify.
+This will install Bulma and [Dart SASS](https://www.npmjs.com/package/sass).

 ```sh
 npm i @telophase/bulma-horizontal-card --only=dev